ixjlyons/pelican-ghp/content/pages/about.md

 this kind of research is relevant to individuals with high spinal cord injuries (head muscles are innervated at the brain stem so they are unaffected by SCI).
 The challenge in this area is estimating the user's intent from a small number of noisy signals.
-I predict that the breakthroughts here will involve a deep consideration of the processes involved in human motor skill acquisition and development as well as their interaction with adaptive machine learning algorithms.
+I predict that the breakthroughs here will involve a deep consideration of the processes involved in human motor skill acquisition and development as well as their interaction with adaptive machine learning algorithms.